shnam7/gulp-build-manager/docs/contents/09-migration-from-v3.md

 ---
-layout: docs
+id: migration-from-v3
 title: Migration from v3
 ---

 # Migration from v3

 ### gbm main function
 In v4, gbm() function is not supported.
 Instead, gbm is available as an instance of GBuildManager class.
-To resolve build configurations, createProject() with build configurations, and add additional managing build configuratiopns with addTrigger(), addBuildItem(), addWatcher(), addCleaner(), and then finally call resolve(). resolve() actually analyze build configurations registered and creates gulp task tree based on it.
+No systemBuilds tasks are created automatically.
+So, uses should create it using conf.dependencies or conf.triggers property if it is necessary.

 v3 example
 ```js